chef/chef-web-docs/release_rst_to_rst/output/ctl_delivery_server.rst

 -------

-The ``restart`` subcommand is used to restart all services enabled on the Chef Delivery server or to restart an individual service by specifying the name of that service in the command.
+The ``restart`` subcommand is used to restart all services enabled on the Chef Automate server or to restart an individual service by specifying the name of that service in the command.

 This subcommand has the following syntax: